List of golf courses in Sweden

 A list of golf courses in Sweden by region and district.

-As of January 2022, the number of golf clubs organized by the Swedish Golf Federation was 451.
+As of January 2024, the number of golf clubs organized by the Swedish Golf Federation (SGF) was 446.

 Notable courses

+The premier courses are concentrated in the vicinity of the metropolitan areas of Stockholm, Malmö and Gothenburg, with some exceptions such as Visby GC on the island of Gotland, and Sand GC near Jönköping.

 Rankings

 Golf Digest has continually ranked Swedish courses since 1993.
 Svensk Golf, the former monthly publication of the Swedish Golf Federation, in 2020 published an updated ranking using the same methodology.